How To Change Your Privacy Settings for a Safer Online Experience

 The Communicate with unpaired devices (or Synced devices) setting in the Other devices tab should also be turned off, as it leaves a potential entry point for hackers who are within wireless range of the device.

-Additionally, since a VPN encrypts data, some people get a subscription to one for an extra layer of privacy.
+Additionally, since a VPN encrypts data, security-minded users purchase a subscription to one for an extra layer of privacy.

 What privacy settings should I have on my iPhone?